Programmes

 • Conducting research to measure the change in the situation of civic space in EU-13 countries and assess the long and medium-term effects of the programme.

-• Setting up a MARIO webpage equipped with a search engine, short audio-visual materials about supported sub-grants and informative infographics about grantees’ performance and delivery to disseminate information and provide transparency to the granting scheme.
+• Setting up a MARIO webpage equipped with a project database, short audio-visual materials about supported sub-grants and informative infographics about grantees’ performance and delivery to disseminate information and provide transparency to the granting scheme.

 Who are our partners?

-PILnet is a non-governmental organisation which engages lawyers to provide free legal assistance to civil society organizations and social enterprises around the globe, including in Europe, especially those struggling to conduct work or deliver services in challenging environments, in order to strengthen their resilience and improve their programs and services.
+PILnet is a non-governmental organisation that engages lawyers to provide free legal assistance to civil society organizations and social enterprises around the globe, including in Europe, especially those struggling to conduct work or deliver services in challenging environments, to strengthen their resilience and improve their programs and services.

 Who is funding this programme?